-Nursery fentanyl death provokes horror and fear in Bronx
+Nursery boy's fentanyl death provokes horror in Bronx

 "No-one would have expected it, but we live in the slums," he added.

-Before Rosa opened her daycare centre just three blocks away from Divino Niño in 2017, she said drug dealers in the community warned her not to because it would impede their business.
+Rosa said local drug dealers had warned her not to open her daycare centre just three blocks away from Divino Niño in 2017 because they said it would impede their own business.

 "They said this is where people sell drugs," she said.